dmhacker/graphical-gdb/README.md

   * wxgtk (libwxgtk3.0-dev on Debian-based distros)

 For any other distribution, you will have to find their equivalents on your respective package manager.

-## Backstory

-This program is intended for users who are running GDB remotely.
-It was designed for use in UCSD's [CSE 30](https://cse.ucsd.edu/undergraduate/courses/course-descriptions/cse-30-computer-organization-and-systems-programming) class, where all programming assignments are done over SSH.
-As long as X11 forwarding is enabled for the connection, the GUI should display correctly on the host machine.